snowman-repos/book/project_managers/README.md

 * Use data to drive decisions
 * Default to open

-Understand what people needWe must begin digital projects by exploring and pinpointing the needs of the people who will use the service, and the ways in which the service will fit into their lives.
+Understand what people need

+We must begin digital projects by exploring and pinpointing the needs of the people who will use the service, and the ways in which the service will fit into their lives.
 Whether the users are members of the public or government employees, policy makers must include real people in their design process from the very beginning.
 The needs of people — not constraints of government structures or silos — should drive technical and design decisions.
 We need to continually test the products we build with real people to keep us honest about what is important.checklist
 * Early in the project, spend time with current and prospective users of the service
 * Use a range of qualitative and quantitative user research methods to determine people’s goals, needs, and behaviors; be thoughtful about the time spent
 * Test prototypes of possible solutions with real people, in the field if possible